cristaloleg/awesome-manifesto/README.md

   - clear, well explanatory, structured

 ### CI
-- [ ] auto revert on failure
+- [ ] auto-revert on failure
-  - roll back a changes, no broken code in the master
+  - roll back changes, no broken code in the master
 - [ ] run at any commit
   - the obvious ability for CI
 - [ ] CI plan in git